pinf/loader-js/NOTES.md

   * Enforce reserved names for mapping labels based on default modules provided by platform
   * Enforce `os` from package descriptor

-  * Refactor native module code to use default ProviderPackage
+  * Refactor native module code to use default ProviderPackage?

+  * Build and publish commands to provide versioned releases

 Jetpack
 -------

   * warning: undeclared require(widget) called from ...
     * When running tests this seems to add an extra test and fail the test suite
+  * CLI variables and arguments
+  * Package parsing to find widgets etc... for security policy stuff

+  * ChromeURL to JSGI
   * Loading programs from archives
-  * Downloading program archives
+  * Downloading program archives based on mappings
-  * CLI variables and arguments
+  * Resource path resolving for packages
+  * Hook package testing into `cfx test`

 Specification Comments